tinymce/tinymce-docs/plugins/textpattern.md

 ### `textpattern_patterns`

-This option lets you configure the text patterns that get matched by the `textpattern` plugin.
+This option allows configuring the text patterns that get matched by the `textpattern` plugin.
 By default, it has basic markdown patterns.

-There are three types of patterns: inline, block, and replacement patterns.
-Inline patterns have a `start` and an `end` text pattern whereas the block- and replacement-based patterns only have a `start`.
-You can specify formats to be applied to the selection, commands to be executed, or text to be replaced.
+There are three types of patterns: `inline`, `block`, and `replacement` patterns.
+Inline patterns have a `start` and an `end` text pattern whereas the block and replacement patterns only have a `start`.
+User can specify the formats to be applied to the selection, commands to be executed, or text to be replaced.

 > Note: Formats and commands must be already registered with the editor.
 See the [formats]({{ site.baseurl }}/configure/content-formatting/#formats) and [commands]({{ site.baseurl }}/api/tinymce/tinymce.editorcommands/) documentation for more information.